 On Feb 19, 1943, President Roosevelt’s signed executive order 9066 in a misguided attempt to keep our country safe.
 As a result, approximately 120,000 men, women, and children of Japanese ancestry were deported and incarcerated into camps spread throughout the West Coast; California, Colorado, Arizona, Wyoming, Idaho, and Utah.
 Seventy-five years later we are facing another executive order signed by President Trump in an attempt to keep our country safe.

-Ten Internment Camps is a photography project that examines executive order 9066 and its impact on the Japanese- American citizen imprisoned during this time, the impact on the land, and the events of today.
+Ten Japanese Concentration Camps is a photography project that examines executive order 9066 and its impact on the Japanese- American citizen imprisoned during this time, the impact on the land, and the events of today.